carlek/timezone-converter/README.md

 ## To run the app:

 1. Install dependencies: `npm install`
+2. Build the app: `npm run build`
-2. Start the development server: `npm start`
+3. Start the development server: `npm run rtart`
-3. See "Dockerized" section below to use Docker.
+4. See "Dockerized" section below to use Docker.

 ## Developer Notes